russomi-labs/aws-cdk-python/README.md

 # list the stacks
 cdk ls

+# create the cloudformation
+cdk synth

 # install the aws-s3 module
 pip install aws-cdk.aws-s3

 ```

+To add additional dependencies, for example other CDK libraries, just add
+them to your `setup.py` file and rerun the `pip install -r requirements.txt`
+command.

 ### Add an Amazon S3 bucket